danielomos/My-First-Project/README.md

 # My-First-Project
-My first new project as Native in Semicolon
+My first new project as Native in Semicolon.Africa